Forest School is an educational approach to playing and learning outdoors.

 Forest School provides a beautiful, natural and fun environment for children to develop:

-- Their knowledge of boundaries – physically and emotionally
+- Knowledge of boundaries – physically and emotionally

-- A sense of freedom within rules that are set for their safety, as well as identify and manage risks
+- A sense of freedom within rules that are set for their safety, as well as learning to identify and manage risks

-- Their knowledge and understanding of nature as they see the woodland changing with the seasons.
+- Knowledge and understanding of nature as they see the woodland changing with the seasons.

-- Their ability to work together to achieve their ideas
+- Ability to work together to achieve their ideas

-Forest School fosters children’s curiosity and motivation to learn and explore.
-It supports children to respect each other, themselves, the natural world and their local community.
+Forest School fosters curiosity and motivation to learn and explore.
+It supports children to respect each other, themselves, the natural world, and their local community.